 Malibu: an escape from LA

-That’s why when I’m looking for a velvet escape within my velvet Los Angeles escape, I head to Malibu.
+That’s why when I’m looking for a Los Angeles escape, I head to Malibu.
 Spread over a prime strip of coast hugging the Pacific Ocean, the city encapsulates everything that’s fabulous about LA, minus the metropolitan drawbacks.
 Natural beauty?
 Check.
 Lush green foothills spill into palm-tree-lined beaches, and there’s nothing like a mango-tinted Malibu sunset.
 Glamour?
 Check, check!
 Malibu is chock full of celebs and their private beachfront mansions, so the shops and restaurants here are just as glam as those in Beverly Hills.
 But Malibu still has that laidback beach town feel, set far from LA’s gridlocked freeways.
 And with all that sea air at your back, there’s no smog to speak of.
 If LA rolls out the red carpet for visitors, then you might say Malibu rolls out the velvet carpet.

 The sand will definitely feel velveteen beneath your feet at Robert H. Meyer Memorial State Beach, a chainlet of three cliff-foot “pocket” beaches: El Pescador, La Piedra, and El Matador.
 Though each has its own special features, all offer lovely secluded strips of sand to lay out on, spectacular views, and some cool cliff-side hiking.
 If you’re here on a quiet day, you’ll feel like you’ve got your own private oceanfront paradise.